edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

  1. Capture raw data using the Arduino board
  2. Automatically generate new samples using data augmentation
  3. Train a convolutional neural network on the dataset using Edge Impulse
- 4. Test inference locally on the Arduino using a static buffer
+ 4. (Optional) Test inference locally on the Arduino using a static buffer
  5. Perform live, continuous inference that identifies hand gestures in real time

 > **Note**